-Tambor alone seemed to receive the full suite of mods, with the photo above showing her with a Mod 4A, a 40 mm on the cigarette deck, open mount 20mm on the forward gun deck, and the SD radar on the separate mast.
+Tambor alone seemed to have received the full suite of mods, with the photo above showing her with a Mod 4A, a 40 mm on the cigarette deck, open mount 20 mm on the forward gun deck, and the SD radar on the separate mast.
 She also lost her big 5"/51 gun in favor of the smaller but easier to use 4"/50.
+Note also the additional limber holes cut into the superstructure aft of the bow planes.
+Curiously, although an EB built boat, the new limber hole pattern was actually the standard pattern applied to the Government built boats of the Gato, Balao, and Tench classes.
+The original EB style limber holes can still be seen along the bottom edge of the superstructure.